eunos-1128/eunos-1128/README.md

 * Interested in drug discovery using SBDD and deep learning
 * Also interested in medicinal chemistry (organic systhesis)
 * Like web development (Python, TypeScript, JavaScript and related tools)
-* Bioconda & conda-forge contributer
+* Bioconda & conda-forge packaging
 * Flatpak packaging
 * Linux geek